greetclammy/datacore-explorer/README.md

 1. Creates a note with Datacore Explorer in vault root when the plugin is updated.
 2. Adds a command to the Command pallette to create a note with Datacore Explorer.

 Alternatively, get notified about new releases: press Watch > Custom > Releases at the top of the repo.
-(Yuo can configure these notifications to be emailed.)
+(You can configure these notifications to be emailed.)

 ## 💡 Tips